HadrienG2/spack-based-docker/README.md

 approach is adopted inside Dockerfile.

-Without Spack, it would also be more difficult to tailor software builds to everyone's individual needs, leading to constant build recipes forks and rewrites.
-With Spack, the part that must be forked (Dockerfile) is kept minimal, as all the build logic is in the Spack engine and package recipes.
+Without Spack, it would also be more difficult to tailor software builds to everyone's individual needs, leading to constant build recipe forks and rewrites.
+With Spack, the part that must be forked (Dockerfile) is kept minimal, as most of the build logic lies in the Spack engine and Spack package recipes.

 Furthermore, Docker's focus on isolation from the host system is an imperfect fit for scientific programming, that gets in the way of using development tools